ahmedbhaila/api-event-manager/README.md

 > export REDISCLOUD_URI=redis://username:password@{redis_ip}:{redis_port}

 After exporting, you can now build the application using gradle:
-> gradle clean build jar
-This will compile and run unit and integration tests before building an executable jar.
+> gradle clean build jar -- this will compile and run unit and integration tests before building an executable jar.

 Next, run the executable jar from command-line: java -jar build/libs/deus-ex-machina-0.0.1-SNAPSHOT.jar